 Abraham Lincoln gave “The Gettysburg Address” on November 19, 1863, two years after the beginning of the American Civil War.
 Lincoln followed a speech given by Senator Edward Everett which lasted for two hours.
-Lincoln’s short speech said more that Everett’s long one and ended with “long continued applause.”
+Lincoln’s short speech said more than Everett’s long one and ended with “long-continued applause.”

 Elizabeth Cady Stanton’s Solitude of Self

 Elizabeth Cady Stanton delivered her speech to the U.S. Congress on January 18, 1892.
 She served for twenty years as president of the National Woman Suffrage Associate.
 During this speech, Stanton argued for woman’s rights.
 [Although the Youtube video looks like a broken link, it will play.]

 Franklin D. Roosevelt’s The Only Thing We Have to Fear is Fear Itself

 Roosevelt’s famous speech was his First Inaugural address on March 4, 1933 on the steps of the Capitol Building.
 This was at the height of the Great Depression.
 Roosevelt went on to be president for 12 years.

 John F. Kennedy’s Ask Not What Your Country Can Do For You

 Like Roosevelt, Kennedy gave a powerful speech during his First Inaugural Address.
 The speech was given on January 20, 1961.

 Martin Luther King, Jr. gave his most famous speech on August 28, 1963 in front of the Lincoln Memorial.
 A crowd of 250,000 people was present to hear it.

 Check out Ten Interesting Fact…..The American Civil War.
 Not only does this post include fascinating information, but you will also find a timeline organizer and printable which make great additions to your Civil War unit.